fetus-hina/stat.ink/README.md

 - PHP 7.4+
   - Doesn't work with 7.3 or lower.
 (Uses statements and constants added in v7.4)
   - You should build/install with Argon2.
 [Install `php-sodium` if you use remirepo's PHP 7.4](https://github.com/remicollet/remirepo/issues/132#issuecomment-566513636).
+  - At this time, we have not tested it with PHP 8.
 - PostgreSQL 9.5+ (Recommended: 11+)
   - Doesn't work with 9.4 or lower.
 (Uses features added in v9.5)
 - ImageMagick (`convert`)